Fraternalilab/POPScomp/README.md

 ## Installation
 There are 2 ways to (install and) use POPScomp, please refer to the [Wiki](https://github.com/Fraternalilab/POPScomp/wiki) for details:

 1. Download the [POPScomp *Docker* image](https://hub.docker.com/repository/docker/jkleinj150999/popscomp/)
   and run the *Shiny* App on your local computer.
+The Docker image provides the program suite in fully functional form, *i.e.* a Shiny server with integrated POPSC/POPSR as computational backbone.
+Please refer to the [Wiki](https://github.com/Fraternalilab/POPScomp/wiki/Docker-Image) for detailed guidelines on downloading and usage of the Docker image.

-3. To install from source code, either download the [latest POPScomp release](https://github.com/Fraternalilab/POPScomp/releases/latest) or the development version by cloning this POPScomp repository.
+2. To install from source code, either download the [latest POPScomp release](https://github.com/Fraternalilab/POPScomp/releases/latest) or the development version by cloning this POPScomp repository.
 [Compile/install](https://github.com/Fraternalilab/POPScomp/wiki/Installation) the program suite and run the *Shiny* App on your local computer.

 ## Usage